Economic Profit: Definition, Pros, Cons & Example

 Key Points

-- Economic profit is a measure of a firm’s profitability that takes into account both explicit and implicit costs.
+1. Economic profit is a measurement that looks at a firms underlying profitability by considering both explicit and implicit costs.

 How to Calculate Economic Profit